Best Two Person Tents for Backpacking 2024 - Outdoors Magic

 Price: £220

-Key attributes: Good value, easy to pitch, great porch/awning design
+What we liked: good value, easy to pitch, great porch/awning design

 The Clip Flashlight is a proven design that has been around for a long time – about 25 years in fact, though it’s far better known in the States than it is here in the UK.
 It’s favoured for its good peak height, which means you get plenty of headroom at the entrance.
 It’s also a very liveable tent, with lots of usable interior space and decent gear storage too.
 It’s a non-freestanding design with just the one door and single porch area, but thanks to a dual zipper, the fly can be propped up with trekking poles to create a useful awning.